Randomization service for multicenter clinical trials

 Our randomization service has been successfully used in more than 350 trials from different countries.
-However, early trial termination may occur in clinical trials due to many different issues, e.g. problems with subject recruitment etc. Therefore, if - within a period of 6 months after trial activation - no more than 10 subjects have been randomized into a trial and the trial coordinator confirms trial termination, the full basic fee will be refunded.
+However, early trial termination may occur in clinical trials due to many different issues, e.g., problems with subject recruitment, etc. Therefore, if - within six months after trial activation - no more than 10 subjects have been randomized into a trial and the trial coordinator confirms trial termination, the full basic fee will be refunded.

 If you have checked out our demo and now want to get started using the Randomizer for your trial, just follow these steps: